 The Office of the Provost is responsible for the administration, coordination, and development of university-level academic functions, including continued development of an interprofessional, student-centered environment.
 The office provides oversight for resources related to academic programs and the shared services that support students, the curriculum, and the faculty.
 The office administers academic and faculty affairs and serves as the office of record for academic faculty files; develops academic strategic initiatives and academic/education policy in compliance with the Ohio Department of Higher Education.
-The office also includes Faculty Development staff to support the professional needs of university faculty members and works with Institutional Research to monitor and address accreditation requirements for the University and its educational programs.
+The office also includes Faculty relations and Professional Development staff to support the professional needs of university faculty members and works with Institutional Research to monitor and address institutional external reporting, survey administration, and accreditation requirements for the University and its educational programs.